TanvirOnGH/firefox-config/readme.md

 > For other experimental features, check out the other branches of this repository.

 > [!TIP]
+> Customizing Firefox: For detailed guidance on customizing Firefox to suit your needs, refer to the [Customizing Firefox](#customizing-firefox) section. *TL;DR*: To find and inspect browser's selectors see: [Browser Toolbox](https://developer.mozilla.org/en-US/docs/Tools/Browser_Toolbox).
+>
 > Disable Telemetry and Data Collection: Ensure that all telemetry and data collection features are turned off in Firefox.
 You can use my `user.js` as a reference, and explore other `user.js` files and hardened Firefox configurations for additional security.
 >
 > Cookie Management: With cookie isolation enabled, clearing cookies may be less effective.
 Instead, consider using temporary containers for better privacy.
->
-> Customizing Firefox: For detailed guidance on customizing Firefox to suit your needs, refer to the [Customizing Firefox](#customizing-firefox) section.
 >
 > JPEG XL (JXL): Firefox 128 now supports JPEG XL images.
 You can use the [JPEG XL](https://jpeg.org/jpegxl/) format for images to save bandwidth and improve loading times.
 It is available as `image.jxl.enabled` in `about:config` preference.
 You can enable it by setting it to `true`.
 Note that it is currently an experimental feature in Firefox 128+.